mhuggins/multiple_table_inheritance/README.md

       t.timestamps
     end

-When creating tables that are derived from your superclass table, simple provide the `:inherits` hash option to your `create_table` call.
+When creating tables that are derived from your superclass table, simply provide the `:inherits` hash option to your `create_table` call.
+The value of the option represent the name by which the association is referenced in your model.

     create_table :programmers, :inherits => :employee do |t|
       t.datetime :training_completed_at